Cathays Park in Spring

 Golfers have a good choice of 18-hole courses, and on the steep slopes of Fairwater Park you can combine the joys of winter and summer holidays on the artificial ski slope.

 |The Old Library , The Hayes, Cardiff, CF10 1AH - Tel: 029 2087 3573|

 Located in the heart of the city, the castle's rich history spans some 2000 years.
 The original Norman keep and later 19th-c buildings stand within walls that date partly from Roman times.
-The current mixture of period remains, and later 19th-century reconstruction, was the brainchild of John Crichton-Stuart (3rd Marquess of Bute), working with architect William Burges.
+The current mixture of period remains, and later 19th-c reconstruction, was the brainchild of John Crichton-Stuart (3rd Marquess of Bute), working with architect William Burges.
 Inside its massive curtain walls, the handsome Norman keep surmounts a motte surrounded by a defensive moat.
 In direct contrast, are the outlandish 19th-c living quarters built in a fantasy style of romantic medievalism by Bute and Burges.